DomBruno/jobscanwizard/README.md

 # Twitter Scraping Wizard

-CLI for easy implementation of Shajia Abidi's Tweet Scraper.
+CLI for easy implementation of [Shajia Abidi's Tweet Scraper](https://www.twilio.com/blog/automate-your-job-search-with-twitter-and-twilio-programmable-sms).
+Shajia has excellent documentation on the original application and integration of Twilio.
+This first implementation does not include the Twilio functionality, though this is currently expected to be implemented in future iterations.

 ## Dependencies